If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 In addition to the interactive reporting portal, those custom links also give you the ability to download your charts and graphs for your PR study in four formats:

-With the online links, you can hover over data points for more detail, or fully explore open-ended responses through word clouds.
+With the online links, you can hover over data points for more detail, or fully explore and analyze open-ended responses through word clouds.

 These are included as part of the base package for the market research.